wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

 ## Nerves Framework

-Nerves is an easy to use and powerful framework for building embedded systems in Elixir.
+Nerves is a programming framework for building <strong>embedded</strong> systems in Elixir, such as Raspberry Pi.

 https://twitter.com/NervesProject